top of page

 UNBANNED

-As a response to both my recent unemployment and the controversial banning of artists from specific nationalities by NFT marketplaces, I decided to continue my work under my own vision and values, giving a platform to these artists who had been unfairly banned from selling their art due to the countries they were born in.
+In response to the exclusion of artists from certain nationalities by NFT marketplaces, I chose to develop an independent platform guided by my own curatorial vision and values, creating space for artists who had been unfairly prevented from exhibiting or selling their work due to their country of origin.

 I became a one-person agency, registered my own company, and developed a project that would bring an exhibition of over thirty artists from the Middle East, Africa, the Eurasia region, and Latin America, completely free for five days to the public of Manchester, UK.